MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 ## Recommended use and key terms

-You can use Dependency Tracker to visualize and track the following work items:
+Use Dependency Tracker to visualize and track the following work items:
-- Dependencies on deliverables for work that your team is delivering
+- Dependencies on deliverables for work that your team is delivering.
-- Dependencies you have on other teams for work that your team is delivering
+- Dependencies you have on other teams for work that your team is delivering.
-- Dependencies that other teams have on work your team is delivering
+- Dependencies that other teams have on work your team is delivering.

 All teams across organizations can participate in tracking dependencies.

 > [!NOTE]
-> Dependency Tracker doesn't replace the in person interactions required to agree to doing the work.
+> Dependency Tracker doesn't replace the in-person interactions that are required to agree to doing the work.
 It provides easier planning and tracking capabilities.
-Dependencies should be agreed upon by all parties before they are entered in to the Dependency Tracker.
+Dependencies should be agreed upon by all parties before they enter into the Dependency Tracker.

 ### Key terms

-- **Dependency**: work that Team A requires from Team B to do the work Team A is trying to do
+- **Dependency**: Work that Team A requires from Team B to do the work Team A is trying to do.
-- **Consumer**: the team that wants work done
-- **Producer**: the team that is being asked to do the work
-- **Sequencing**: when a producing team's work is needed before the consuming team can start their work

-### Recommended practices

-- The consumer is the team that asks for the work – they start all discussions on the work they require
+- **Consumer**: The team that asks to have work done.
   - The consumer owns the engagement and tracking of that work – since it's the work their scenario requires, the burden is on the consumer to file, monitor, and track the status of the work
   - The consumer owns entering the work into Azure Boards and submitting that work request to the producer
+  - The consumer is in charge of managing the work they requested so that they're aware of any material changes and adjustments
+- **Producer**: The team that is doing the work.
-- Once the work has been submitted to the producer, the producer owns the work item,
+  - Once the work gets submitted to the producer, the producer owns the work item,
     - The producer is responsible for maintaining the work item in Azure Boards
     - The producer owns the state of the work item and iteration
-    - The consumer shouldn't touch these values, once the work item has been handed off
+    - The consumer shouldn't touch these values once the work item gets handed off
-- The consumer is in charge of managing the work they requested  so that they're aware of any material changes and adjustments
+- **Sequencing**: A producing team's work is needed before the consuming team can start their work.

 ## Prerequisites

-- Install the [Dependency Tracker extension](https://marketplace.visualstudio.com/items?itemName=ms-eswm.dependencytracker&ssr=false#overview) for the organization(s) for which you want to track dependencies.
+- Install the [Dependency Tracker extension](https://marketplace.visualstudio.com/items?itemName=ms-eswm.dependencytracker&ssr=false#overview) for the organization for which you want to track dependencies.
 - To view dependencies, you must be a member of the Project Valid Users group for the project.
 - To create a dependency, you must be a member of the Contributors group for both projects that participate in the dependency linking.
 - To support cross-organization participation, all organizations must authenticate users through the same [Microsoft Entra ID](../../organizations/accounts/connect-organization-to-azure-ad.md).
 - Azure Boards must be enabled as a service.
-If it's disabled, then you'll need to have it reenabled.
+If it isn't enabled, you must reenable it.
 For more information, see [Turn a service on or off](../../organizations/settings/set-services.md).
 - To modify the configuration, you must be a member of the  Project Collection Administrator Group.

 > [!IMPORTANT]
 > The default configuration for Dependency Tracker supports the Agile process.
 If your project(s) are based on a different process or you have customized your process, you may need to modify the configuration.
 See [Configure the Dependency Tracker](#configuration) later in this article.

-Also, the following configuration or customization tasks should be performed:
+Also, you should do the following configuration or customization tasks:
 - Set up the area paths and teams to participate in dependency tracking.
 - Configure iteration paths/sprints for the project and assign them to work items participating in dependency tracking.
 This task is essential for the Timeline view to yield meaningful data.
 - Customize your process as needed to support any other work items or fields.
-- [Configure the Dependency Tracker](#configuration) to support your business needs and address any customizations you've made.
+- [Configure the Dependency Tracker](#configuration) to support your business needs and address any customizations.

 ## Open the Dependency Tracker

 1. Open the web portal for the project where your team is defined.

-2. Choose **Dependency Tracker** from under the Boards group.
+2. Select **Boards** > **Dependency Tracker**.

     > [!div class="mx-imgBorder"]
     > ![Screenshot showing Dependency Tracker hub in Azure Boards.](media/tracker/select-dependency-tracker.png)

-1. To focus on your area of ownership, choose the **Area** that corresponds to the team you want to view dependencies for.
+3. Choose the **Area** that corresponds to the team you want to view dependencies for.

     > [!div class="mx-imgBorder"]
     > ![Screenshot showing selecting Area.](media/tracker/choose-area-path.png)